HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘recipes’

-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘parcats’
-      'parcats', 'pkgdown', 'earth', 'caret'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘progress’
+      All declared Imports should be used.
     ```

 # EFAtools